araujo88/ulfius-test/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the LGPL-2.1 License - see the LICENSE file for details.